Ka'ak: Iran

 Ka'ak is also baked in the Kurdish city of Kermanshah of Iran.
 In 2012, during the 7th National Meeting of the Policy Council for Registration of Spiritual Heritage of Iran, Ka'ak was registered in the list of spiritual heritage of Kermanshah province.

 Savory

 Salty and spicy versions of ka'ak are made in Syria during Eid.
-Salty ka'ak is also popular in Libya, and Jerusalem where its known as "Abadi cookies".
+Salty ka'ak is also present in Libyan cuisine, and Jerusalem where its known as "Abadi cookies".